What is myelodysplastic syndrome – deletion 5q?

 Supportive care may be the most appropriate treatment for older people or those with other health problems.
 This is mainly due to this group of people being unable to tolerate the stronger treatments used for MDS.
 Supportive care does not aim to treat the disease but can help alleviate symptoms such as shortness of breath and symptoms of bruising or bleeding.

-Lenalidomide (Revlimid) is used widely to treat MDS with deletion 5q.
+Targeted therapy is used widely to treat MDS with deletion 5q.
 The exact mechanism of how this works is unknown.
-People who have a good response to treatment with Revlimid may never need a blood product transfusion again.
-Revlimid reverses anaemia in many low risk patients.
+People who have a good response to treatment with targeted therapy may never need a blood product transfusion again, as targeted therapy reverses anaemia.
 One of the side effects of this therapy may be low blood cell counts initially leading the individual to utilise supportive care.
-Lenalidomide is yet to be reimbursed in Australian by the Medicare system.
-People are currently only able to access this drug through clinical trials or by paying for it themselves.

 Is there a cure for MDS?